 Economics suffers from the fact that the subject matter is ill-defined.
 Economists think that they are doing economics while they bungle amateurishly in sociology and psychology, that is, in some conveniently stripped down version of these disciplines.
-What economists overlook is that their subject matter is the structure and behavior of the economic system and that all questions about Human Nature/motives/behavior/action is NOT their business.
+What economists overlook is that their subject matter is the structure and behavior of the economic system and that all questions about Human Nature/motives/behavior/action are NOT their business.

 Bill Mitchell’s post about the relationship between employees and the firm’s government is pure sociology and firmly rooted in a tradition that goes back to the founding fathers.
 John Stuart Mill, to recall, had been engaged in a pen-friendship with Auguste Comte, the founder of sociology.#1

 The subject matter of standard economics is defined by the Walrasian axiom set which is ultimately based on methodological individualism.
 Microfoundations ― with constrained optimization and equilibrium as pivotal axioms ― is the wrong approach.
 This explains why economics is a failed science.
 Economics is a system science, NOT a social science.
 Accordingly, the correct approach is macrofoundations.

 The elementary version of the correct (objective, systemic, behavior-free, macrofounded) employment equation is shown on Wikimedia.#2

 From this equation follows:

 (i) An increase in the expenditure ratio ρE leads to higher employment L (the Greek letter ρ stands for ratio).
 An expenditure ratio ρE greater than 1 indicates credit expansion, a ratio ρE less than 1 indicates credit contraction.

 (ii) Increasing investment expenditures I exert a positive influence on employment.

 (iii) An increase in the factor cost ratio ρF=W/PR leads to higher employment.